warning Coming soon – PHH Mortgage is changing its name! right arrow

 • The Closing Disclosure must be in writing and contain the information prescribed in 12 CFR1026.38

-• If the Seller provides a corrected disclosure, it may also be required to provide the consumer with an additional three-business-day waiting period prior to consummation.
+• If the Client provides a corrected disclosure, it may also be required to provide the consumer with an additional three-business-day waiting period prior to consummation.

-Unless otherwise required by applicable state law, the maximum cushion that the Seller may maintain in the escrow/impound account is two months, except there is no cushion requirement for Zero-Option Monthly Premium PMI.
+Unless otherwise required by applicable state law, the maximum cushion that the Client may maintain in the escrow/impound account is two months, except there is no cushion requirement for Zero-Option Monthly Premium PMI.

 An Initial Escrow Account Disclosure is not required on non-escrowed loans.

-PHH requires a copy of the Change of Servicer/Loan Transfer disclosure (Goodbye Letter) given by the Seller to the borrower, providing notice of the loan transfer and change of servicer.
-The Seller is required to notify the borrower in writing at least 15 days prior to the first payment due to PHH.
-The notice must include all applicable information including the effective date of the transfer; the present Seller/Servicer’s name, address, and toll-free phone number; the date the present Seller/Servicer will stop accepting payments; and the date PHH will begin accepting payments.
+PHH requires a copy of the Change of Servicer/Loan Transfer disclosure (Goodbye Letter) given by the Client to the borrower, providing notice of the loan transfer and change of servicer.
+The Client is required to notify the borrower in writing at least 15 days prior to the first payment due to PHH.
+The notice must include all applicable information including the effective date of the transfer; the present Client/Servicer’s name, address, and toll-free phone number; the date the present Client/Servicer will stop accepting payments; and the date PHH will begin accepting payments.

 PHH Servicing Department information: